-Cooperation with this review program is vital to the maintenance of harmonious relations between airport operators, air carriers and the By giving the FAA timely notification of use restrictions, supported FAA. by a thorough analysis of the alternative courses that have been considered, airport operators can assure FAA support, which may be necessary to administer the restriction in question successfully and which will prove valuable in any litigation which may ensue.
-If litigation over use restrictions does occur, the FAA will in appropriate cases ask the Justice Department to intervene or file amicus curae in support of use restrictions it considers valid.
+Cooperation with this review program is vital to the maintenance of harmonious relations between airport operators, air carriers and the FAA.
+By giving the FAA timely notification of use restrictions, supported by a thorough analysis of alternative courses which have been studied, airport operators can assure FAA support, which may be necessary to administer the restriction in question successfully and which will prove valuable in any litigation which may ensue.
+If litigation over a use restriction ensues, the FAA will, in appropriate cases, ask the Justice Department to intervene a file Amicus Curae in support of use restrictions it considers valid.
 On the other hand, an airport proprietor that imposes a use restriction without analyzing alternatives and consulting with FAA cannot expect FAA to provide expert advice or to support its policies.
-In such cases, the United States may institute or support litigation challenging an unacceptable use restriction.
+In such cases, the United States may support litigation challenging an unacceptable use restriction.

-D. Additional Federal Action
+D. Additional federal Action